-Definitions have been included in these instructions to assist life insurers with the preparation of the Annual and Interim Returns (LIFE-1).
+Definitions have been included in these instructions to assist Canadian Branches with the preparation of the Annual and Interim Returns (LIFE-2).

 This section is not a comprehensive set of insurance and insurance accounting definitions, acronyms and interpretations.
-Most of the definitions are contained in the Federal Insurance Companies Act and the various provincial and territorial Insurance Acts, and related Regulations and Guidelines.
+Most of the definitions are contained in the Insurance Companies Act and related Regulations and Guidelines.